 Generally, if for any taxable year 75% or more of our gross income is passive income, or at least 50% of the average quarterly value of our assets (which may be determined in part by the market value of our ordinary shares, which is subject to change) are held for the production of, or produce, passive income, we would be characterized as a passive foreign investment company, or PFIC, for U.S. federal income tax purposes.
-Our status as a PFIC may also depend on how quickly we use the cash proceeds from this offering in our business.
-Based on certain estimates of our gross income and gross assets, our receipt of the net proceeds of this offering, and the nature of our business, we do not expect that we will be classified as a PFIC for the taxable year ending December 31, 2015.
+Based on certain estimates of our gross income and gross assets and the nature of our business, we do not believe that we were a PFIC for 2015 and we do not expect that we will be classified as a PFIC for the taxable year ending December 31, 2016.
+Because PFIC status is based on our income, assets and activities for the entire taxable year, it is not possible to determine whether we will be characterized as a PFIC for our 2016 taxable year until after the close of the year.
 There can be no assurance that we will not be considered a PFIC for any taxable year.
-If we are characterized as a PFIC, our U.S. shareholders may suffer adverse tax consequences, including having gains realized on the sale of our ordinary shares treated as ordinary income, rather than as capital gain, the loss of the preferential rate applicable to dividends received on our ordinary shares by individuals who are U.S. Holders (as defined in "U.S. and Israeli Tax Consequences for our Shareholders-United States Federal Income Tax Consequences"), and having interest charges apply to distributions by us and the proceeds of share sales.
-Certain elections exist that may alleviate some of the adverse consequences of PFIC status and would result in an alternative treatment (such as mark-to-market treatment) of our ordinary shares; however, we do not intend to provide the information necessary for U.S. holders to make qualified electing fund elections if we are classified as a PFIC.
+If we are characterized as a PFIC, our U.S. shareholders may suffer adverse tax consequences, including having gains realized on the sale of our ordinary shares treated as ordinary income, rather than as capital gain, the loss of the preferential rate applicable to dividends received on our ordinary shares by individuals who are U.S. Holders (as defined in "ITEM 10.E.
+Taxation -U.S. and Israeli Tax Consequences for our Shareholders-United States Federal Income Tax Consequences"), and having interest charges apply to distributions by us and the proceeds of share sales.
+Certain elections exist that may alleviate some of the adverse consequences of PFIC status and would result in an alternative treatment (such as mark-to-market treatment) of our ordinary shares.